Hurricane Grace strengthens heading for 2nd hit on Mexico | Science-Environment

 Hurricane Grace strengthens heading for 2nd hit on Mexico

+When the wind came I was really scared and decided to leave.
+There were no reports of deaths, but many streets were blocked by fallen limbs and trees that pulled down power lines, leaving thousands in the dark Thursday.Most businesses remained closed, but the few that opened saw long lines of people waiting to buy tortillas and other food.Quintana Roo Governor Carlos Joaqun said the storm had knocked out power to some 84,000 customers in Cancun and 65,000 in Playa del Carmen, Cozumel, Puerto Aventura and Tulum.

-Hurricane Grace strengthened into a Category 2 storm Friday as it headed for a second landfall in Mexico, this time taking aim at the Gulf coast after crashing through the country's main tourist strip.
+Hurricane Grace rapidly strengthened into a major Category 3 storm Friday night as it bore down on a second landfall in Mexico, this time taking aim at the Gulf coast after crashing through the country's main tourist strip.

-The storm lost punch as it zipped across the Yucatan Peninsula, but it emerged late Thursday over the relatively warm Gulf of Mexico and was gaining energy.
+The storm had lost punch as it zipped across the Yucatan Peninsula, but it emerged late Thursday over the relatively warm Gulf of Mexico and began gaining energy.

-The U.S. National Hurricane Center said Grace had maximum sustained winds of 100 mph (161 kph) early Friday evening.
-It was centered about 105 miles (170 kilometers) northeast of the port of Veracruz and was heading west at 10 mph (17 kph).
+The US National Hurricane Centre said Grace had maximum sustained winds of 120 mph (195 kph) late Friday.
+It was centred about 75 miles (120 km) southeast of Tuxpan and heading west at 10 mph (17 kph).

-Grace was slowing over the warm waters of Bay of Campeche, leading forecasters to warn that the storm will get stronger before making landfall.
-Mexico's weather service had warned earlier in the week that Grace could make the second landfall as a Category 2 hurricane.
+The National Meteorological Service of Mexico predicted Grace would make landfall late Friday or early Saturday between the Veracruz state towns of Tecolutla and Nautla.

-Grace already was causing strong winds, high waves and rain in the Veracruz communities of Tuxpan, Poza Rica, Xalapa and Veracruz city as well as in coastal towns in the states of Tabasco and Tamaulipas, the agency said.
+By afternoon, Grace was causing strong winds, high waves and rain in the Veracruz communities of Tuxpan, Poza Rica, Xalapa and Veracruz city as well as in coastal towns in the states of Tabasco and Tamaulipas, the agency said.

+Some fishermen pulled their boats out of the water and carried them inside harbours to prevent damage, while merchants boarded up the windows of their businesses.

-Forecasters said it could drop 6 to 12 inches (15 to 30 centimeters) of rain, with more in a few isolated areas — bringing the threat of flash floods, mudslide and urban flooding.
+Forecasters said it could drop 6 to 12 inches (15 to 30 cm) of rain, with more in a few isolated areas - bringing the threat of flash floods, mudslide and urban flooding.

-Hours before the hurricane's arrival, there was already a strong swell on the Veracruz shore.
-Some fishermen pulled their boats out of the water and carried them inside harbors to prevent damage, while merchants boarded up the windows of their businesses to protect them.

 Authorities expect the central states and the Mexican capital to receive the impact as a tropical storm, with strong gusts and intermittent rains during the weekend.